mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 You can search to see if a particular bug from the vanilla game not addressed by USSEP has been addressed by another mod in the search bar below.

-The purpose of this table is to ensure there are no redundancies or conflicts in included vanilla bugfixes, without needing to crosss-reference many mod page descriptions.
+The purpose of this table is to ensure there are no redundancies or conflicts in included vanilla bugfixes, without needing to cross-reference many mod page descriptions.

 <div class="datatable-begin"></div>